kylehsu-tri/droid_dataset_builder/README.md

 `tensorflow_datasets`, `matplotlib`, `plotly`, `cv2` and `wandb`.

+## Exporting MP4 Data from the DROID Collection Setup

+During teleoperation, DROID stores camera data in ZED's `.svo` data format.
+For conversion to RLDS we first need to convert these into `.mp4` files.
+The easiest is to do this directly on the computer that is running the DROID data collection program and controlling the robot, since it already has the necessary [ZED python API](https://www.stereolabs.com/docs/app-development/python/install) installed.

+On the robot machine, run the [`svo_to_mp4.py`](https://github.com/AlexanderKhazatsky/R2D2/blob/main/scripts/convert/svo_to_mp4.py) script.
+Afterward, you should see `.mp4` video files in your data directory -- check that the videos look as expected.
+Each video shows both stereo camera views, horizontally concatenated.
+Next, copy the full data folder to the machine on which you want to run RLDS conversion below.
+If you're running RLDS conversion directly on the robot machine, you do not need to copy the data.

 ## Converting your Own DROID Dataset to RLDS

 You can modify the provided example to convert your own data.
 Follow the steps below:

 1.**Modify Dataset Splits**: The function `_split_paths()` determines the splits of the generated dataset (e.g. training, validation etc.).
-If your dataset defines a train vs validation split, please provide the corresponding filenames, e.g. by pointing the `crawler` to the corresponding folders (like in the example).
-If your dataset does not define splits, sort all file names into the `train` split.
+If your dataset defines a train vs validation split, please provide the corresponding filenames, e.g. by pointing the `crawler` to the corresponding folders (i.e. the data folder you copied from the robot machine above).
+If your dataset does not define splits, put all file names into the `train` split.

 2.**Modify Dataset Conversion Code**: We currently assume a fixed dummy language instruction for the full dataset.
 Please modify to use one or multiple appropriate instructions.